 - Bob's bank will ask Bank M to debit their commercial account by $100 and credit the commercial account of Patrick's bank

-- Bank M deducts a small fee for acting as an intermediary (let's say $1) from the transferred amount, and credits the commercial account of Patrick's bank by $99
+- Bank M deducts a small fee for acting as an intermediary (let's say $1) from the transferred amount and credits the commercial account of Patrick's bank by $99

 - Patrick's bank will then credit Patrick's personal account by $99 (money coming in)

-Some things are happening behind the scenes, and that's why this process takes time (usually 3-5 business days), and fees apply.
+These additional steps happen behind the scenes, and that's why this process takes time (usually 3-5 business days), and fees apply.

-Sometimes, the two banks don't have commercial accounts with an intermediary bank, which means that more than one intermediary bank needs to be involved.
+Sometimes, the two banks don't have commercial accounts with an intermediary or correspondent bank, which means that more than one intermediary bank needs to be involved.
 As you can imagine, this adds more processing time and, of course, more fees.